 Although Mardi Gras is over, I hope a similar positivity and upbeat spirit continues to flourish wherever you are in the country.
 While you may not hold parades, we should celebrate our successes such as meeting our dealership objectives, hitting high sales numbers and furthering our fleet with the safest and most fuel-efficient trucks ever.
 We should appreciate good moments such as supporting our local communities and making a difference as philanthropists and engaged members of our community.
 Most of all, we should always note our own histories: where we came from; how we started in the truck industry; and how we can keep our traditions alive so that they are preserved for future generations to come.
 NADA’s own 100th anniversary in New Orleans was a prime example of how worthwhile it is to celebrate our shared history and everything we’ve worked toward through decades of change and evolution.

 As truck dealers we will always have peaks and valleys, so strive to find your own Mardi Gras and celebrate the good times when they come around.

-Teuton is vice president of Kenworth of Louisiana, a full-service dealership with locations in Baton Rouge, Houma, Lafayette, Lake Charles, Monroe, New Orleans and Shreveport; a full-service Hino dealership (Baton Rouge); and Southland Truck Leasing at all dealership locations.
+Teuton is vice president of Kenworth of Louisiana, a full-service dealership with locations in Baton Rouge, Houma, Lafayette, Lake Charles, Monroe, New Orleans and Shreveport; full-service Hino dealerships in Baton Rouge and Monroe; and Southland Truck Leasing at all dealership locations.
 ATD, a division of the National Automobile Dealers Association, represents more than 1,800 medium- and heavy-duty truck dealerships.